 Sumthin Dumplin

 The gold standard for dumplings in Auckland, it never ceases to surprise us that such deliciousness comes so cheap (read: everything under $20).
-We're rather partial to Sumthin Dumplin's premium beef offering (basically cheeseburgers in dumpling form)—$12.80 for a half dozen or $17.80 for 10.
+We're rather partial to Sumthin Dumplin's premium beef offering (basically cheeseburgers in dumpling form)—$13.80 for a half dozen or $18.80 for 10.

 Hapunan

 Like so many incredible eateries these days, Hapunan started life as a food truck.
-Now you can get your fix of drool-worthy Filipino on the reg thanks to their bricks-and-mortar eatery in Huapai.
-From pork sausage-stuffed spring rolls ($12) and fried chicken bao buns ($13) through to the belly-filling adobo del diablo (creamy coconut chicken on slaw and rice, $16), this is as thrifty as it gets.
+Now you can get your fix of drool-worthy Filipino on the reg thanks to their brick-and-mortar eatery in Huapai.
+From their 'lumpia' pork sausage-stuffed spring rolls ($13) and 'dinakdakan' fried chicken bao buns ($14) to the belly-filling adobo del diablo (creamy coconut chicken on slaw and rice, $18), this is as thrifty as it gets.

 Big J's Takeaways

 Despite their name, Big J's prices are really rather small.
 In fact, we consider it ridiculous that we can get some of the city's best-tasting burgers—with fries and a bottle of pop, even—for under 20 bucks.
-This includes options like their crispy chicken (golden crumbed chicken breast with smashed avo, shaved red onion and house relish), classic cheese (a prime beef pattie decked out with sauteed onions, house relish and cheddar cheese), or morning dory (battered dory with shaved red onion, homemade tartare sauce, a soft-fried egg and house relish)—or if you want a burger sans sides, check out some of their more novelty offerings from around the $13 mark.
+This includes options like their crispy chicken (golden crumbed chicken breast with smashed avo, shaved red onion and house relish), classic cheese (a prime beef pattie decked out with sauteed onions, house relish and cheddar cheese), or morning dory (battered dory with shaved red onion, homemade tartare sauce, a soft-fried egg and house relish)—or load up on grilled cheese sandos from $5.50 a square.

 Wang Wang Spring Pancake